Friends, Patrons, Community Members,

 As many of you know we are one of many restaurants that are being sued by a group alleging American with Disabilities Act violations (ADA).
 Just so you know, we had gone through great expense to make sure this sixty year old building is totally up to code with Park County and Colorado state regulations and have the Certificate of Occupancy to prove it.

-We are being victimized by a Palm Beach Florida man, Santiago Abreau and his Coral Springs attorney Jason Weiss, (954-573-2800) in conjunction with two Denver attorneys Brett Huff and Richard Leslie, ((303-232-3622), who work for the Florida people here locally.
+We are being sued by a Palm Beach Florida man, Santiago Abreau and his Coral Springs attorney Jason Weiss, (954-573-2800) in conjunction with two Denver attorneys Brett Huff and Richard Leslie, ((303-232-3622), who work for the Florida people here locally.

 The Florida group has filed lawsuits in many parts of the country and now have almost seventy suits here in Colorado as their opening salvo.
 Santiago allegedly visited the RiverBend a couple of months after we opened most likely on their way to Breckenridge historic district where they filed multiple suits.
 All the suits are the same claiming Santiago, a supposed handicapped individual, was barred entry to the establishment for a variety of reasons and could not enjoy using the establishment.
 The suit is bogus but they seek out businesses that have a corporate structure and then sue in Federal Court where in order to defend oneself you must have an attorney.
 The attorney for such a case begins at $15,000 - $20,000.